You call your real estate agent and the phone rings and rings…and rings.

-If you’ve started talking with (or have already signed with) someone and think you’ve made the wrong choice, look for these signs of a bad real estate agent so you know when it’s time to move in a different direction.
+If you’ve started talking with (or have already signed with) an agent and think you’ve made the wrong choice, it might be time to move in a different direction.

 If you spot any of these red flags, they could indicate that an agent will deliver sub-par service or is simply not the right fit:

 In the fast-moving world of real estate, quick and clear communication is key.
 A delayed response can sometimes mean the difference between landing or losing a deal.
-If you find yourself waiting hours or days for your agent to return calls, texts, or emails — or if your questions and concerns solicit silence — that’s a surefire sign that it’s time to move on.
+If you find yourself waiting hours or days for your agent to return calls, texts, or emails — or if your questions and concerns are met with silence — that’s a surefire sign that it’s time to move on.

 Same goes for the agent who does get back to you, but has a communication style that doesn’t mesh well with yours.
-If you feel like he or she is rushed, irritated, or not forthcoming during your conversations — or if the chemistry just isn’t there — it’s likely not a good fit.
+If you feel like they’re rushed, irritated, or not forthcoming during your conversations — or if the chemistry just isn’t there — it’s likely not a good fit.

 Another communication caveat is if the agent tends to sugar-coat situations and only tell you what he or she thinks you want to hear.
-“As the seller, you need to know exactly what’s going on, good or bad,” says Monica Campbell, a top real estate agent in Los Angeles, California.
+“As the seller, you need to know exactly what’s going on, good or bad,” says Campbell.
 “Your agent must be okay with delivering uncomfortable news.”

 Also consider whether the agent adheres to your preferred communication channels.
 Campbell always asks her clients how they want to receive their information and updates, whether it’s via phone, text, or email.

-2. Real estate is only a side gig
+2. Does real estate as a side gig

 Everyone has to start somewhere, and some agents might dip their toe into the real estate waters while still juggling another job or other responsibilities.
-But as a seller, working with a part-time agent who is spread too thin can lead to disappointment.
+But as a seller, working with a part-time agent who is spread too thin can lead to disappointment on several levels.